shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 ### `initialize()`

-In order to call out initialize function in our program, we first need an equivalent fuction in javascript.
+In order to call our initialize function in our program, we first need an equivalent fuction in javascript.
 It looks like this:

 ```js
 // anchorClient.js